lidonglifighting/django-dbmaker/README.rst

       python setup.py install

 2. Now you can now add a database to your settings using standard ODBC parameters.
+   Note: you need to create utf-8 database first before add it to your settings.

    .. code:: python